4xle/geojson-vt/README.md

 	promoteId: null,    // name of a feature property to promote to feature.id.
 Cannot be used with `generateId`
 	generateId: false,  // whether to generate feature ids.
 Cannot be used with `promoteId`
 	indexMaxZoom: 5,       // max zoom in the initial tile index
-	indexMaxPoints: 100000 // max number of points per tile in the index });
+	indexMaxPoints: 100000 // max number of points per tile in the index, useStream:true,     // emit tiles to a stream as they are generated.
+Must be explicitly set, default false. streamObject:true // stream runs in object mode by default if used.
+Set to false to get string/buffer mode.
+});
 ```